akka/akka/akka-docs-dev/rst/java/stream-graphs.rst

 -------------------------------------------------

 In certain cases it might be necessary to feed back the materialized value of a Graph (partial, closed or backing a Source, Sink, Flow or BidiFlow).
-This is possible by using ``builder.matValue`` which gives an ``Outlet`` that can be used in the graph as an ordinary source or outlet, and which will eventually emit the materialized value.
+This is possible by using ``builder.materializedValue`` which gives an ``Outlet`` that can be used in the graph as an ordinary source or outlet, and which will eventually emit the materialized value.
-If the materialized value is needed at more than one place, it is possible to call ``matValue`` any number of times to acquire the necessary number of outlets.
+If the materialized value is needed at more than one place, it is possible to call ``materializedValue`` any number of times to acquire the necessary number of outlets.

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/FlowGraphDocTest.java#flow-graph-matvalue